tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/datastage/overview.md

 #### Version 8

-* Fixes APAR PI99404 Added options to configure the -qs and -qspa flags for the dscc command in the Compile Job or Routine step.
+* Fixes APAR PI99404Added options to configure the -qs and -qspa flags for the dscc command in the Compile Job or Routine step.
-* RFE 103645 Added the Delete Assets step.
+* RFE 103645Added the Delete Assets step.
-* The Default
-value of the Abort After # Errors property in all istool steps will no longer cause errors.
+* The Default value of the Abort After # Errors property in all istool steps will no longer cause errors.
-* The Export ISX Project
-will create archives with the timestamp instead of a random number.
+* The Export ISX Project will create archives with the timestamp instead of a random number.

 #### Version 7

-* Fixes APAR PI8647 Export ISX
-Project and Import ISX Project steps fail with Unknown Operation error.
+* Fixes APAR PI8647Export ISX Project and Import ISX Project steps fail with Unknown Operation error.

 #### Version 6

-The following update has been
- made to the Export and Import DSX Project steps:
+The following update has been made to the Export and Import DSX Project steps:

-* RFE 94749 Allow the user to enable the creation of a log file, to which the DataStage script output will be written.
+* RFE 94749Allow the user to enable the creation of a log file, to which the DataStage script output will be written.

 #### Version 5

 The following updates have been made to the Export and Import ISX Project steps:

-* Fixes APAR PI79600 Updated spacing and quotations.
+* Fixes APAR PI79600Updated spacing and quotations.
 * All properties are now trimmed.
 * Updated success and error responses.

 The following updates have been made to the Export ISX Project steps:

-*
-Removed extraneous maxArchiveSize property.
+* Removed extraneous maxArchiveSize property.
 * Updated how the archive file names are generated.
-* Generated archive file
- names are saved as Output Properties.
+* Generated archive file names are saved as Output Properties.
 * If the -nodesign flag is set, -includeexecutable will be set automatically.

 #### Version 4